 Director at Large

-Full statement pending.
-For now, know that Fran joined AOF in mid-2014, has been energetic within in the Sacramento-area freethought community since 2011, and has endeared himself to all of us with his humor, practicality, political barbs, volunteerism, esoteric stories, and fabled affinity for ferrets.
-We just love to say that last part.
+Activist and former Cartographer and Geographer at the Bureau of Land Management, Fran joined AOF in mid-2014, has been energetic within our freethought community since 2011, endearing himself to us all with his humor, practicality, political barbs, volunteerism, humorous stories, and fabled affinity for ferrets.
+(We just love to say that.)

 Director at Large